Find Affordable College Courses

 Cambridge, MA

 Our 2023 rankings named Harvard University the most popular school in the United States for history students working on their doctor’s degree.
-Harvard is a fairly large private not-for-profit school located in the midsize city of Cambridge.
+Harvard is a very large private not-for-profit school located in the medium-sized city of Cambridge.

 Women make up 44% of the history majors at the school.